 |---|---|

-| Remove all non-life peers | c.
-690 |
+| Remove the Lords Spiritual | c.
+728 |

-| Further remove those over 80 or serving more than 20 years | 469 |
+| Further remove those over 80 or serving more than 20 years | c.
+480 |

-| Exclude those disqualified or on leave of absence | 447 |
+| Exclude those disqualified or on leave of absence | c.
+460 |

-| Further reduce to those under 75 | 352 |
+| Further reduce to those under 75 | c.
+370 |

 A chamber of approximately 350 working peers — appointed on merit for fixed terms rather than for life — would be large enough to staff its committees and conduct thorough revision of legislation, without the present absurdity of a House larger than the Commons it is supposed to complement.
+To this figure should be added the ex officio members described below, who sit by virtue of their elected positions rather than by appointment, bringing the total membership to a little under four hundred.

 The Salisbury Convention, which holds that the Lords should not reject at second or third reading any legislation that fulfils a manifesto commitment of the governing party, should be codified in statute or standing orders.
 At present it rests on nothing more than convention and goodwill, which leaves it vulnerable to being tested or ignored by a Lords that feels emboldened to obstruct.
 Codification would remove ambiguity and reinforce the principle that the elected chamber has primacy on matters put before the electorate.